 Pupil Free Days

 Six days for Staff Development plus one “Catholic Teachers’ Day” are set aside every year.
-These dates are notified in the first newsletter of the year and can also be found on the term planner section of this website.
+These dates are notified in the final newsletter of the year for the upcoming year and can also be found on the term planner section of this website.

 Class Programmes are based on the guidelines developed by Catholic Education WA.
 Sacramental Programmes for Yrs 3, 4 & 6 are co-ordinated by the Parish Priest and supported by the school.
-Please contact Father Renald (Ph 9651 1054), if you want your child to be prepared for the Sacraments of Reconciliation, Eucharist or Confirmation.
+Please contact Father Simeon (Ph 9651 1054), if you want your child to be prepared for the Sacraments of Reconciliation, Eucharist or Confirmation.
 Parents, as the primary educators of their children, are an integral part of this preparation and are encouraged to assist.
 Children must be baptised prior to receiving a Sacrament.
-Fr Renald can also arrange this.
+Fr Simeon can also arrange this.

 A Booklist for each class is provided at the end of each year for the following year.
 Please refer to Book Lists.